-To be eligible for the NDIS you should be:
+To be eligible for NDIS Physio services you should be:

-Core Physiotherapy and Pilates Studio clinics across Adelaide are registered NDIS providers and our Physiotherapists are able to provide services to help participants of the NDIS reach their physical, functional and life goals.
+Core Physiotherapy and Pilates Studio clinics across Adelaide are NDIS registered Physio providers and our NDIS Physiotherapists are able to provide services to help participants of the NDIS Physio reach their physical, functional and life goals.

-Before starting a Hydrotherapy program clients are fully assessed in a consultation up to an hour and establishes a history of previous and current injuries and an assessment of posture, joint mobility, flexibility and muscle control.
-With information from the analysis and in collaboration with the client and their goals, we are able to identify all problem areas and create a goal-based Hydrotherapy exercise program.
+Before starting an NDIS Hydrotherapy program clients are fully assessed in a consultation up to an hour and establish a history of previous and current injuries and an assessment of posture, joint mobility, flexibility, and muscle control.
+With information from the analysis and in collaboration with the client and their goals, we are able to identify all problem areas and create a goal-based NDIS Hydrotherapy exercise program.

-Individual hydrotherapy sessions are fully supervised by a Physiotherapist in the pool and aim to establish an exercise program that focuses on clients specific goals.
-For those who need the support of one on one supervision and attention they can continue with these sessions where the program gets harder as they progress.
-For clients who can become more involved in performing their program with less help they may want to progress to a Group Hydrotherapy class.
+Individual hydrotherapy sessions are fully supervised by an NDIS Physiotherapist in the pool and aim to establish an exercise program that focuses on clients specific goals.
+For those who need the support of one on one supervision and attention, they can continue with these sessions where the program gets harder as they progress.
+For clients who can become more involved in performing their program with less help they may want to progress to an NDIS Group Hydrotherapy class.